 29. Invoices – like your financial statements, your invoices are often paid by people who might not be involved with you, so reinforcing the value you deliver is a good thing to do.

 30. Key account management documents – value selling is a vital part of key account management and needs to be embedded in every account plan.

 We include Value Selling in our most popular sales training course on Consultative Selling Skills.
-This is a one day course delivered either In House at a location of your choosing or as an open course where you may join other attendees.
+This is a one day course delivered either In House at a location of your choosing or as an open course where you may join other attendees and the content is focussed around how to sell value not price.
 A full list of dates and locations are available online.

 Selling Value is included in our Enterprise Sales Training programmes.